OCB7D2D/ElectricityLamps/README.md

 enable the emission color on the prefab when turned on (and not show different meshes).
 Since I had to hack the class anyway quite a bit I decided to completely replace it with new `BlockElectricityLight`.

+## Recipe changes

+The existing recipes for lights are removed, since you can place them now via the new multi-shape master blocks.
+The recipes have been cranked up quite a bit, as pretty much all lights will need at least one headlight, because you always need a reason to wrench some more cars :)

+The two table lamps are unlocked at engineering level 2 (I guess you could buy a power generator at that level already).
+These recipes will need broken glass, which is currently not craftable, but should be easy enough to come by in the world (look out the window).

+Most lights unlock at perk level 3,
+Big Ceiling Lights at level 4
+and Heavy Duty Lights at level 5.

+### Lantern

+The lantern is a bit special and needed a few tweaks in this mod, as the base blocks are now powered and thus allows wired connections, but the lantern is supposed to light on its own without needing any power (did I say free energy?).
+The recipe has been cranked up to include a battery to make it more believable.
+I guess adding another solar cell to the mix would be overkill though.

+### Road Barricade

+Finally I also included the road barricade block for fun.
+I really have no idea if there is any real use for it in its current form.
+It does have a substantial amount of hit-points (7500).
+Might be useful to temporarily block an entrance since you could pick it back up later.
+For the challenge I've put this recipe behind the `TechJunkie8Complete` perk, meaning it is only available after you read all the Tech Junkie Volumes.
+Ideally we would need to add a schematic to the game, but haven't yet come around to do that (PRs welcome).

+## Tweaking and Fine-Tuning

+I have only just roughly adjusted the different lights in terms of parameters.
+The idea is that some might be able to go a bit higher than others for some added power cost (e.g. 2W vs 3W).
+These settings and limits need further fine tuning.
+Also repair, harvest and economic resources are only roughly adjusted.
+So if you see something that is odd, open an issue here on GitHub.

+## Changelog

+### Version 0.5.0

+- Fixed light range being constantly overwritten by LightLOD
+- Fixed rotation in the unity3d file, meaning your existing lights will have the wrong rotation once loaded again.
+Only solution is to pick them up and place them again.
+- Added new flag `PowerDontConnect` for lantern edge-case

+### Version 0.1.0

+- Initial version

+## Compatibility

+I've developed and tested this Mod against version a19.6b8.

 [1]: https://assetstore.unity.com/packages/3d/props/interior/free-pbr-lamps-70181
 [2]: https://github.com/7D2D/Templates-and-Utilities